Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Avoid unnecessary intrusion

-CCS ensures that tracking surveillance is legally defensible.
+CCS ensures tracking surveillance is legally defensible and proportionate.

-CCS advises Western Sydney employers carefully before any covert monitoring is considered.
+CCS advises employers carefully before any covert surveillance is considered.

 Proportionality and Reasonableness

-Even where surveillance is lawful, it must be proportionate to the risk.
+Even lawful surveillance must be proportionate to the risk being addressed.

-• Surveillance targeting specific and documented misconduct may be proportionate
+• Targeted surveillance for documented serious misconduct may be proportionate.

 Tribunals assess whether surveillance was reasonable in the circumstances.